 - Inner and outer beauty therapy

 As February is “Heart Month”, our lead off issue will focus on wellness trends and developments as they relate to “heart health”.
-Contributing to this issue will be myself, Tracy Iverson, Dr. Karly Powell, Ron Apgar, Kelli Miller and Rebecca Johnston.
+Contributing to this issue will be myself, Tracy Iverson, Dr. Karly Powell, Ron Apgar, and Kelli Miller.
 Future topics will include discussions on “stress reduction and mindfulness” (April is stress awareness month), “the benefits of engaging with nature” (always a great thing to do during the summer and fall) and “coping with cancer” (October is breast cancer awareness month).
 We hope you find this first edition of “Wellness Trends” informative as we attempt to keep you abreast of what is trending in the health and wellness field.

 What’s new in cardiovascular health?